wjakob/nanobind/README.md

 - `#include <pybind11/pybind11.h>` pulls in a large portion of the STL (about 2.1 MiB of headers with Clang and libc++). _nanobind_ minimizes STL usage to avoid this problem.
-Type casters even for for basic types like `std::string` require an explicit include directive (e.g. `#include
+Type casters even for for basic types like `std::string` require an explicit opt-in by including an extra header file (e.g. `#include
   <nanobind/stl/string.h>`).
 - _pybind11_ is dependent on *link time optimization* (LTO) to produce reasonably-sized bindings, which makes linking a build time bottleneck.
 With